dawnkelly09/dawnkelly09/README.md

 - 👋 Hi, I’m Dawn Kelly
-- 👀 I’m building a data analyst career.
+- 👀 I’m building a fullstack dev career.
 - 🌱 I love Python, no code front-end tools, and practicing the dark arts of crypto and Web3.
 - 💞️ I’m looking for work!
 Seriously.